-Regular and prompt attendance during scheduled clinical experiences facilitates students' accomplishments of curriculum objectives.
 Assigned time for clinical experience is necessary for students to demonstrate application of classroom and lab theory, to develop skills and judgment, and to give instructors the opportunity to evaluate achievement in accomplishing course objectives.
-Twenty percent (20%) or more of clinical hours missed per course is reason for dismissal.
-In the event of a labor dispute in the clinical setting, it may be required that clinical time lost be made up.
+Twenty percent (20%) or more of clinical hours missed per course is reasonfor dismissal.
+In the event of a labor dispute in the clinical setting, it may be required that lost clinical time be made up.
 Reporting absence or tardiness for all scheduled clinical practicum is required.
 The procedure is to notify the contact person of the clinical area a minimum of one (1) hour prior to the scheduled clinical experience.
 Students must also notify the School of absences.
 Failure to notify in a timely manner will result in forfeiture of clinical experiences.
 It is the student's responsibility to contact the program coordinator the day that they return from their absence.
 Funeral time is allotted in the case of death of the immediate family (spouse, parent, sister, brother, children, parent-in-law, son or daughter-in-law, stepmother, stepfather, stepchild, stepsister, stepbrother or any relative living with the student).
 Also included is aunt, uncle, first cousin, niece, nephew, brother or sister-in-law, grandparent, grandchild, step-grand-parent, step-grandchild, or ex-in-law.
 Makeup time will be planned for clinical absence.
 The Program Coordinator will assist in make-up schedules for those times a student contacts the school in a timely manner.
 If the student fails to report off, it is now the student's responsibility to schedule make up time.
 Make up time is not available for a VA sponsored student.